 Make the Crust

-- Using a food processor, blend the flour, butter, salt, sugar and shredded cheese using the pulse function.
+- Using a food processor, blend the flour, arrowroot powder, butter, salt, and sugar using the pulse function.
 The mixture will look like coarse breadcrumbs.
-(This can be done by hand, just make sure to use your fingertips to keep the mixture cool, your palms will melt the butter and you want to keep everything as cold as possible for a crispy crust).
 Add the cheese and pulse to mix.

 - Start adding the ice water a tablespoon at a time and pulse until the mixture starts to come together.
 Make sure not to over mix.

 Make the Apple Pie Filling

 - While the crust cools in the fridge, peel and chop the apples and mix with the rest of the filling ingredients in a large bowl.
 If you feel the apples are too tart, you can add a couple of tablespoons of sugar to sweeten the filling.

 Assemble the Pie

 - Roll out half the dough to fit in a pie plate with some pastry overhanging over the edge.
 Transfer to the pie plate and pour the pie filling into the crust.

 - Roll out the other half of the dough or use a pastry cutter to cut shapes and place on top of the pie.

 - Beat 1 egg and use a pastry brush to brush the egg wash on top of the pie.
 This will help it get nice and golden brown as it bakes.

 - Bake for 45 minutes.
 Or until the apples are softened and filling is bubbling.